locchh/ollama-service/README.md

 # Ollama Service

-Our target is to deploy Ollama on VM (Azure or EC2) for running inference tasks.
-But we also make sure only some allowed persons can access to VM and support concurrent requests.
+Our goal is to deploy Ollama on a virtual machine (Azure or EC2) to handle inference tasks.
+Access to the VM will be restricted to authorized users only, while supporting concurrent requests.
+In addition, monitoring and logging will be enabled to ensure issues can be quickly identified and resolved.

 ## Deployment Features